Note: This has been superseded by best laptops, desktops and tablets for creatives in 2019.

 Go for the Core i7 processor.
-Since it's still using 6th-generation parts, the i5 option is still dual-core compared to the newer quad-core parts.
-If performance is more important than portability (or budget!), the 16-inch model will deliver better performance and workstation-application support thanks to discrete mobile Quadro graphics.
+Since it's still using sixth-generation parts, the i5 option is still dual-core compared to the newer quad-core parts.
+If performance is more important than portability (or budget!), the 16-inch model will deliver better performance and workstation-application support, thanks to discrete mobile Quadro graphics.

-Drawbacks: It's pretty heavy for a tablet and expensive.
+Drawbacks: It's pretty heavy for a tablet and expensive; though Wacom has dropped the prices on all but the highest-end model, the components are starting to look a bit old.
 Plus, the battery life is miserable.
 Unlike mainstream PC manufacturers, Wacom doesn't update with new parts very often, so we don't know if or when we'll see newer ones that might provide better battery life.

 If you're going to fuse a monitor to your computer and be stuck with it for a while, the Retina 5K is the one to pick: It has excellent color gamut and accuracy.